fglock/PerlOnJava/README.md

 - **Limited Module Support**: Does not support XS modules or many CPAN libraries.
 - **Syntax Compatibility**: May not fully support advanced syntax-changing modules or esoteric Perl features.

-### What This Project Is Not
+### What This Project Is

-- **A Drop-in Replacement for Perl**: This is not intended to replace Perl or to be a full Perl interpreter.
+- **A Complement to Perl**: This project complements Perl by enabling its integration with Java environments.

 ## Target Audience

-- **Java Developers with Perl Knowledge**: Offers a way to integrate Perl scripts into Java applications.
+- **Java Developers with Perl Knowledge**: Provides a method for integrating Perl scripts into Java applications.
-- **Compiler and Language Enthusiasts**: Provides insights into translating high-level languages into JVM bytecode.
+- **Compiler and Language Enthusiasts**: Offers insights into translating high-level languages into JVM bytecode.
 - **Experimenters and Tinkerers**: A tool for experimenting with language interoperability.

 ## Build Instructions